mohit1721/study1/README.md

-# StudyNotion Ed-Tech Platform
+# Lernix Ed-Tech Platform

-StudyNotion is a versatile and intuitive ed-tech platform that enables users to create, consume, and rate educational content.
+Lernix is a versatile and intuitive ed-tech platform that enables users to create, consume, and rate educational content.
 It provides a seamless and interactive learning experience for students while offering a platform for instructors to showcase their expertise and connect with learners worldwide.
 The platform is built using the MERN stack, which includes ReactJS, NodeJS, MongoDB, and ExpressJS.

 ## Table of Contents